llm-for-zotero: A Research Agent System for your Zotero Library

 Action What it does

-Discover Related Find related papers to a seed paper through recommendations, references, or citations from scholarly sources
+Discover Related Find related papers from recommendations, references, or citations

 Organize Unfiled Find unfiled items and organize them into collections via an interactive review workflow